joshdcar/appd-azure-cloud-workshop/labs/app-services/azure-app-service-monitoring.md

 Because Azure App Services is in a managed environment there is no access to the underlying operating system and runs within a [Sandbox](https://github.com/projectkudu/kudu/wiki/Azure-Web-App-sandbox) which comes with some restrictions on some of the processes that can be run and executed.
 This includes no ability to "Remote Desktop" into the servers and perform common tasks like viewing processes, logs, uploading files, etc.

+![kuduHome][kuduHome]

 To compensate for this each Azure App Service has a Kudu site deployed along side it.
 Kudu is a web based management interface where you can perform various administrative tasks (beyond the portal administration) and also provides some of the underlying functionality provided by Azure App Services such as git based deployments.
+Most importantly Kudu is the engine that manages and deploys **site extensions**.

-Kudu sites have a naming convention of *https://[my-site-name]-scm.azurewebsites.net*.
+Kudu sites have a naming convention of *https://[my-site-name].scm.azurewebsites.net*.
 Even when a site has a custom domain it still retains the original default "azurewebsites.net" domain and scm prefix.
 Kudo is generally launched from the administrative pages of Azure App Services on the portal.

 **Kudu plays a very important role with AppDynamics** and provides us the interface to troubleshoot agent deployments and access to agent logs.